Running Couplings in High-Temperature Effective Field Theory: Dimensionally reduced theory

-which gives rise to the following scaling relation between the SM and BSM couplings:
+with $m_3^2>0, \lambda_3<0, c_{\phi^6}>0$, and the Higgs-field nucleation occurs at the soft scale $m_3^2\sim g^2 T^2$~\cite{Camargo-Molina:2024sde}.
+This gives rise to the following scaling relation between the SM and BSM couplings:

-Given this, the couplings from the second line of \cref{eq:lagrangian3d} scale as~\footnote{The $c_{\phi^8}$ term could also be generated by $\bar{c}_{\phi^6}^2$, which parametrically is $\sim g^4/T$.}
+Given this, we can establish the scalings of the effective couplings in \cref{eq:lagrangian3d}; for instance, the octic Higgs effective coupling parametrically is $c_{\phi^8} \sim g^3/\Lambda$~\footnote{The $c_{\phi^8}$ term could also be generated by $\bar{c}_{\phi^6}^2$, which parametrically is $\sim g^4/T$.}.

-This indicates that the operators in the second line of \cref{eq:lagrangian3d} feature an additional numerical suppression beyond the $1/T$ scaling from EFT counting.
-It is therefore consistent to restrict calculations to only one insertion of operators with mass-dimension four.
+This establishes that the dimension-four operators in \cref{eq:lagrangian3d} feature an additional numerical suppression beyond the $1/T$ scaling from EFT counting.
+It is therefore consistent to restrict calculations to a single insertion of operators with mass dimension four.